 Synchronization policy applies to all synchronization flavors by default.
 The idea is that midPoint will react to any change always in the same way regardless of how the change was detected.
-This mechanisms helps to keep policies simple and consistent.
-However if an exception from this rule is needed it can be configured e.g. by using a channel limitation (see below).
+These mechanisms help keeping the policies simple and consistent.
+However, if an exception to this rule is needed, it can be configured e.g. by using a channel limitation (see below).

 Object Synchronization Definition